grbsystems/microservices/README.md

 abstract classes.
 Score +1 for much better .NET assembly versioning there!

 Also, service discovery does not allow you to automagically find the config service.
 That needs to reside in a bootstrap.yml file.
-See counterservoice for an example.
+See counterservice for an example.

 Also see that file for an example of how the discovery service endpoint is set up.